Get a Demo

 5. Regularly Monitor and Assess Security Events

-Organizations must continuously monitor their IT environments and conduct regular audits to ensure that security controls are effective and that compliance requirements are met.
+Organizations must continuously monitor their IT environments and conduct regular audits to ensure that security controls are effective and compliance requirements are met.
 These assessments provide insights into the effectiveness of the current security measures and help identify any need for adjustments or improvements.

-Ongoing evaluations also help detect vulnerabilities early, reducing the risk of significant security incidents and ensuring continuous compliance with cyber security regulations.
+Ongoing evaluations also help detect vulnerabilities early, reducing the risk of significant security incidents and ensuring continuous compliance with cybersecurity regulations.

-6. Provide Cyber Security Training and Awareness
+6. Provide Cybersecurity Training and Awareness

 Educating employees about security policies, current cyber threats, and safe online behaviors is important for reducing human error and improving an organization’s overall security.
-Training should be regular and the awareness program should be updated frequently to reflect new security practices and compliance requirements.
+Training should be regular, and the awareness program should be updated frequently to reflect new security practices and compliance requirements.

 By fostering a culture of security awareness, organizations can improve their compliance stance and reduce the likelihood of breaches or compliance violations caused by employee mistakes.